Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 \subsection{Theoretical frameworks}

-In the following we describe common theoretical models which describe SOC in superconducting hybrid structures with increasing realism and complexity.
+In the following we describe common theoretical models which describe SOC in superconducting hybrid structures with increasing realism.
 We start by highlighting basic features of the proximity effect in such systems.